notesofcliff/delve/src/home/doc/admin/Scaling_and_Load_Balancing.md

 - **HAProxy**: A high-availability load balancer that can distribute database connections across multiple servers.

 ## Web App Scaling and Load Balancing
-The Flashlight web app is a WSGI application and uses CherryPy as the built-in production web server.
+The Delve web app is a WSGI application and uses CherryPy as the built-in production web server.
 For load balancing, you can run multiple instances of the web app and use a load balancer to distribute traffic.

 ### Scaling
 - **Vertical Scaling**: Increase the resources (CPU, memory) of the web server.